tejasbg19/India_riscV_SoC_tapeout_week1/Day-05/Day-05.md

   <p><b>RTL Simulation Output</b></p>
 </div>
 <br>

-The output for input `11` and `10` depends on the simulator & even synthesizer as this confuses compiler itself.
+The output for input `11` depends on the simulator & even synthesizer as this confuses compiler itself and output just latched to its previous value.

 <br>

 <div align="center">